In Britain, protests over the death of George Floyd revive memories of others killed by police

 Rigg, who suffered from schizophrenia and had been living in mental health facility, died at Brixton police station after pressure was applied to his back and neck.

-Floyd’s death sent shock-waves around the world, sparking rallies in cities across Europe as activists spoke out against systemic racism and inequality.
-Viral footage of the 46-year-old’s last moments prompted the U.K. to confront its own history of police brutality and its impact on the black community.
-A similar reckoning has begun to occur in the wake of the killing of George Floyd.
+Floyd’s death sent shock waves around the world, sparking rallies in cities across Europe as activists spoke out against systemic racism and inequality.
+Viral footage of the 46-year-old’s last moments prompted Britain to confront its own history of police brutality and its impact on the black community.
+A similar reckoning has begun to occur in the wake of the killing of Floyd.

-“The outrage feels different,” 23-year-old protester Victoria Monari told The Washington Post after attending the solidarity demonstrations in London’s Trafalgar Square last weekend.
+“The outrage feels different,” 23-year-old protester Victoria Monari told The Post after attending the solidarity demonstrations in London’s Trafalgar Square last weekend.
 “The George Floyd video has made everyone feel something.
 There is this level of collective grief."

 Monari, who was born in Kenya and moved to London 10 years ago, said that racism exists on British soil just as it does in other countries.
 “We have an injustice problem and we have a much longer way to go, so the protests are vital,” she said, adding that she was heartened to see Americans take a stand after centuries of oppression.